teoqba/Si7020/README.md

-#Si7020 Arduino Library and Breakout board #
+#Si7020 Arduino & Spark Core Library and Breakout board #

 The software is released under GNU License.
 The PCB design is released under Creative Commons License.

 ## Library ##

-Arduino library for Silicon Labs Si7020 relative humidity and temperature sensor.
-Copy the files to Arduino IDE library folder.
+Arduino and Spark Core library for Silicon Labs Si7020 relative humidity and temperature sensor.
+When using Arduino, copy the files from firmwire to Arduino IDE library folder.
 The sensor uses I2C communication.

 **USAGE:**
 See example/Si7020\_example.ino for basic usage.